rsdoiel/antenna/north_america.md

 ---

-## Chinese Pandas arrive in US, headed to National Zoo in Washington
+## Chinese pandas arrive at Washington's National Zoo; public debut set for January

 date: 2024-10-15, from: VOA News USA

-Washington — The National Zoo's long dark panda drought is coming to an end.
+Washington — The National Zoo's long dark panda drought has come to an end.

-Eleven months after the zoo sent its three wildly popular pandas — Mei Xiang, Tian Tian and their cub Xiao Qi Ji — back to China, a new pair of bears arrived in the United States on Tuesday.
-They will be transported from Dulles International Airport in suburban Virginia to the zoo.
+Eleven months after the zoo sent its three wildly popular pandas — Mei Xiang, Tian Tian and their cub Xiao Qi Ji — back to China, a new pair of bears arrived late Tuesday morning.

-A pair of three-year old giant pandas, named Bao Li and Qing Bao, have left a research facility in the southwestern Chinese city of Dujiangyan before being flown to Washington, according to a statement by the China Wildlife Conservation Association.
+The three-year old giant pandas, named Bao Li and Qing Bao, were flown from China to Dulles International Airport in suburban Virginia, with a refueling stop in Alaska.
+They were loaded into special FedEx trucks and arrived at the zoo just before noon.

-"Food prepared for the trip includes corn bread, bamboo and carrots, as well as water and medicine," the statement said, adding that the partnership will "make new contributions in protecting global biodiversity and enhance the friendship of the people from the two countries."
+"Our team has worked tirelessly to prepare for the pandas’ arrival, and we’re thrilled to welcome Bao Li and Qing Bao to Washington, D.C., the only place you can see giant pandas for free in the nation,” said Brandie Smith, the national zoo director who travelled to China to take part in farewell ceremonies for the bears there.
+"As a result of our collective efforts, today we joyfully celebrate a new chapter of our 52-year-long giant panda breeding and conservation program.”

-It's unclear exactly when the bears will arrive in Washington, but there will likely be an extended quarantine and acclimation period before they are introduced to the public.
-On Monday evening, the zoo's website posted an alert that the entire facility would be closed Tuesday, without giving a reason.
-The lead article on the site still said the pandas would be coming sometime before the end of the year.
+The zoo was closed Tuesday to facilitate the arrivals.
+The bears will be quarantined from the public for at least 30 days.
+A statement from the zoo set the date for the bears' official public debut and the reopening of the renovated panda house as Jan.
+24, 2025.

 Bao Li (precious vigor) and Qing Bao (green treasure) arrive in Washington as part of a new 10-year agreement with Chinese authorities.
 The previous deal expired last year, leading to some concern among American panda-lovers that Beijing was gradually pulling its furry friendship ambassadors from American zoos amid rising diplomatic tensions.